WebAssembly/component-model/design/mvp/CanonicalABI.md

 are lifted according to `lift_flat_values` above, the optional `post-return` function (specified as a `canonopt` immediate of `canon lift`) is called, passing the same core wasm results as parameters so that the `post-return` function can free any associated allocations.
-Since `Task.enter` acquired the `exclusive` lock and the `Task.exit` call here releases the `exclusive` lock, synchronous functions cannot overlap execution; attempts by callers to make overlapping calls will result in backpressure in `Task.enter`.
 ```python
     if not opts.async_:
       flat_results = call_and_trap_on_throw(callee, thread, flat_args)